-□ The SCM Unit shall perform the following functions:

-- Demand management.

-- Acquisition management

-- Logistics management.

-- Asset & disposal management.

-- Risk management (This function is currently performed within the Office of the CFO in terms of facilitating it but SCM unit will be responsible to manage its unique risks).

-- Assessment of SCM Performance.

-- The SCM Unit shall provide administrative support services to the Departmental Bid Specification; Evaluation and Adjudication Committees.

-- The SCM Unit is to execute any other functions as prescribed by the OTP from time to time within the SCM context.
+- ☐ The SCM Unit shall perform the following functions: - Demand management. - Acquisition management - Logistics management. - SCM unit will be responsible to manage its unique risks. - Assessment of SCM Performance. - □ The SCM Unit shall provide administrative support services to the Departmental Bid Specification; Evaluation and Adjudication Committees. - ☐ The SCM Unit is to execute any other functions as prescribed by the OTP from time to time within the SCM context.